 Don't make an article that doesn't include at least one image that Medium can use as an accompaniment.
 Articles without a high-res image are less likely to be clicked on by your potential readers.

-• If you've made it this far, congratulations!
+- If you've made it this far, congratulations!
 Submit your article here and we will review.
-If accepted, it will be published directly on the community section of our site!
+If accepted, it will be published in one of our publications!